 Indians today are governed by two different ideologies.
 Their political ideal set in the preamble of the Constitution affirms a life of liberty, equality and fraternity.
 Their social ideal embodied in their religion denies them. – B. R. Ambedkar

 In this parade, Armed force of all three wings is part of this.
 They display Weapons of war, big guns and tanks.
 Every state represents their state and display their life custom on this parade.
 Collage and school students sing a national song and march in precision.

-BR Softech Pvt Ltd is Wishing a Happy Republic Day 2016.
+Technoloader is Wishing a Happy Republic Day 2016.
 Our company is providing Hire Dedicated Resources or Developers, and they create various applications or website according client need at reasonable cost.